Preparation and practice are the keys to effectively answering competency-based interview questions.

 As you go through the required job qualifications, jot down past or current experiences you can use as answers.
 Next, follow the STAR method to talk through or write down the actual answers you'll give — and memorize them as best you can.

-Be as concise as possible, and don't paint fellow employees in a negative way or place blame.
+Be as concise as possible, and don't paint previous employment and fellow employees in a negative way or place blame.
 Keep the answer about you and your abilities.

 Then practice telling it like a story rather than reciting from a script; your answers (and you) need to come across as relaxed and genuine.